 ParaPara is a form of Japanese club dancing with your hands that is danced to a genre of music called Eurobeat.
 It is mainly danced in the clubs and discos in Japan, but people in other countries often start their own groups and dance with locals.
 Depending on the lyrical contents and song melody, one is able to learn different choreography.
 The majority of parapara choreography is taught by choreographers from the club events in Japan.
 Although there are thousands of routines, not every Eurobeat song has a routine, however.
-In the clubs, because one is in a circle, it is possible to learn by others by doing 真似パラ, even if one does not know the routines.
+In the clubs, because one is in a circle, it is possible to learn by others by doing manepara (真似パラ, lit. mimicry para), even if one does not know the routines.

-The term wangan (kanji: 湾岸) mainly describes the choreography that came from the clubs around Tokyo Bay around 1993.2 Some of these clubs include Eden Roc and Maharaja Azabujyuuban.
+The term wangan (kanji: 湾岸) mainly describes the choreography that came from the clubs around Tokyo Bay around 1993.2 Some of these clubs include Eden Roc and Maharaja Azabujyuuba.
 The choreography is very hard to find like 1st Boom videos, but it is slightly easier.
-I like to think of wangan in terms of CDs however in order to determine which routines are wangan.
-The latter half of Eurobeat Fantasy and That's Eurobeat, Super Eurobeat 1-49, and Maharaja Night Hi-NRG Revolution 1-9ish are usually categorized as wangan routines.
-The most important wangan video is Venus Cafe 湾岸王 Special.
+The latter half of Eurobeat Fantasy and That's Eurobeat, Super Eurobeat 1-49, and Maharaja Night Hi-NRG Revolution 1-9 are usually categorized as wangan routines.
+Probably the most important wangan video is the homemade video "Venus Cafe 湾岸王 Special" but it is difficult to find.
 It features many wangan routines filmed by Wanganou (湾岸王, Wangan King) dancing in his house.
 It is so special because some of those routines cannot be found on other videos.
 Unfortunately, many of the wangan dancers have retired from ParaPara.
 There are currently very few club events in Japan that play wangan songs, so it is a treat for the wangan lovers when they are played.

 This is the era where many routines come from.
-Whenever I think of 2nd Boom, I think of Xenon, Twinstar, King & Queen, Maharaja etc. These were the major clubs back then during the 2nd Boom and they made the most choreography.
+The discotheque scene was popular in Japan.
+Major clubs during this period include Xenon, Twinstar, King & Queen, Maharaja etc. These were the major clubs back then during the 2nd Boom and they made the most choreography.
 During this period, Avex Trax, an independent music label in Japan who produces Super Eurobeat, released one of the first ParaPara videos ever to clubs on March 21, 1994 called ParaPara Kyouten 0 (パラパラ教典 0).
 It features 40 songs from the 2nd boom era.
-Most of these routines are still danced today.
-If you go by CDs, the whole 2nd boom lasted from about Super Eurobeat 40 to the late 70s or 80s.
-In regards to maniac dances, the latter half of the boom featured some from Hibiya Radio City, Yokohama Maharaja, and Tottori Eleven.
+Most of these routines on this video are still danced today during 2nd boom DJ sets.
+If one go by CDs, the whole 2nd boom lasted from about Super Eurobeat 40 to the late 70s or 80s.
+In regards to maniac dances, the latter half of the boom featured some from "Hibiya Radio City", "Yokohama Maharaja", and "Tottori Eleven".

 The cause of this boom has largely been credited to the appearance of Takuya Kimura on SMAPxSMAP, which is a television program, dancing to "Night Of Fire" / Niko and "Mickey Mouse March" (Eurobeat Version) / Domino.
 During this period, with Xenon closed, Twinstar continued to make routines.
 9LoveJ and velfarre also started making their own routines during this period.
 The popularity of this period early on was amplified by gal-culture as well.
 In regards to commercial videos, Avex and other competitors like Victor and Digibeat started releasing regular commercial parapara videos that featured routines for songs from their respective Eurobeat CDs.
 Some of these series include: ParaPara Paradise, ParaPara Panic!, and Euroパラパラ How.
 ParaPara Paradise was the most popular series in regards to sales and featured an idol group called ParaPara Allstars (PPA).
 The group originally consisted of Richie, Maki, Miho, Satoko, Tomomi, and Ryoko.
 At the time, Richie had been in many Twinstar videos and Satoko was featured in many 9LoveJ videos.
 Maki had been featured in Twinstar Akapara (赤パラ) circa 1995 as well.
 Some people still regard them as idols today.
 After Twinstar closed in 2003, the most popular event was SEF at velfarre during this boom until it closed at the end of 2006, ending this boom.
 During this period, maniac dances also were made.
 Some of the more popular club events were Medusa and Joy.